 What do I need to know to pass?

-The most important thing I want to tell you is that you must know more than the definitions, facts, strategies, and legal cases that are found on many flash-card-style study resources.
+You must know more than the definitions, facts, strategies, and legal cases that you can find on many flash card study resources and study guides.

 Here are the standards covered by the test, according to the TExES website.

 The bilingual education teacher has knowledge of the foundations of bilingual education and the concepts of bilingualism and biculturalism.

 The bilingual education teacher knows the process of first and second language acquisition and development.